ngless-toolkit/ngless/docs/contents/Tests.rst

 Tests
 ============

-These are the required programms you must have installed to test the ngless tool
+These are the required programs you must have installed to test the ngless tool

 - GHC (version 7.6.3 or higher)
 - Cabal (1.8.0.3 or higher)